cpretzer/katacoda-scenarios/linkerd-install/step4.md

 `kubectl wait po -n emojivoto --all --for=condition=Ready`

-When the command is complete, we can see all the pods running with the proxy injected:
+When the command is complete, we can see all the emoji pod running with the proxy injected:

 `kubectl get po -n emojivoto`